lfarroco/purescript-astar/README.md

 = , = , = , = , ⚑
 ```

-You can use your own types for the `blocked` parameter, as long as implement
+You can use your own types for the `blocked` parameter, as long as they implement
 the Ord class and match the ones used for your `world` 2d array.
 You can have